electric-cloud/EC-Dashing/README.md

 It uses Vagrant and VirtualBox to spin a VM with all the required parts.

 simply invoke  the following command to create the and provision the VM:
 	`vagrant up`

 You can then ssh in the VM by using:
 	`vagrant ssh`

 If you do not want to use Vagrant, create your own machine and follow the directions in the script part of the Vagrantfile.
 /vagrant is a specific mount point on the guest OS to access the local host directory.

 Once your machine is up and configured, you need to modify the following files:
-  /opt/dashing/lib/credentials to enter your information to connect to COmmander, Jira and Twitter /opt/dashing/jobs/commander_sessions.rb to change the name of the project and procedure you want to monitor
+  /opt/dashing/lib/credentials to enter your information to connect to ElectricCommander, Jira and Twitter /opt/dashing/jobs/commander_sessions.rb to change the name of the project and procedure you want to monitor

 The last build widget data is pushed from commander.
 The step looks like: